AdobeDocs/experience-platform.en/help/landing/end-to-end-tutorial.md

 After either creating your one-time segment job or your ongoing schedule, you can export the results by creating a segment export job.
 A segment export job is an asynchronous task that sends information about the evaluated segment job's audiences to a dataset.

 Before creating an export job, you will first need to create a dataset to export the data to.
-To learn how to create a dataset, please read the create a target dataset step in the tutorial on [evaluating a segment](../segmentation/tutorials/evaluate-a-segment.md#create-dataset), ensuring you note the dataset ID after creation.
+To learn how to create a dataset, please read the section on [creating a target dataset](../segmentation/tutorials/evaluate-a-segment.md#create-dataset) in the tutorial on evaluating a segment, ensuring you note the dataset ID after creation.
 After creating a dataset, you can create an export job.
 To learn how to create an export job, you can follow the instructions in the API guide on the [export jobs endpoint](../segmentation/api/export-jobs.md).

 ## Export your evaluated data to a destination